rust-lang/blog.rust-lang.org/_posts/2018-12-06-call-for-rust-2019-roadmap-blogposts.md

 our current plans fit into those eventual plans.

-If you're not sure what to write, check out all of the blog posts from last year [over at ReadRust](https://readrust.net/rust-2018/).
+If you're not sure what to write, check out all of the blog posts from last year [over at Read Rust](https://readrust.net/rust-2018/).
 They may give you some inspiration!

 ## Please share these posts with us